Practice & Projects · OrevateAI

 V. Increases Shareability

-Visually appealing designs are more likely to be shared on social media and other platforms.
-Infographics, social media graphics, and website layouts that use color effectively are not only engaging but also more prone to organic reach, extending a brand’s message to new audiences.
+Visually appealing designs are inherently more likely to be shared across social media platforms and other digital channels.
+Infographics, social media graphics, and well-designed website layouts that masterfully employ color are not only more engaging for the immediate viewer but also significantly more prone to organic reach.
+This increased shareability extends a brand’s message to new audiences, amplifying its visibility and impact.
+As of April 2026, data from social media analytics platforms indicates that posts featuring vibrant, harmonious color schemes receive, on average, 15-20% more engagement and shares than those with less thoughtful color application.

 Recent Developments in Color Psychology for Designers